CL Parchment 770 433 1

 (Effort Force) (effort Arm) = (Load Force) (Load Arm)

-Knowing this, allows us to calculate the effects on the load as a result of our effort.
+When the fulcrum is between the effort force and the load force, the lever is called a Class 1 lever.
 If I have 5 lbs of effort force applied to an effort arm of 6 inches; what is the force on the load if the Load Arm is 2 inches?

 Calculating Forces Class 1 1